Candidate Population III stellar complex at z=6.629 in the MUSE Deep Lensed Field: The emission is on the caustic

 \subsection{Simulating the caustic crossing}

 In order to perform a quantitative estimate of the magnification of the \lya\ emission, we use dedicated simulations with a customised version of the software {\tt SkyLens} \citep[e.g.][]{max2010,pizas19}.
 The method will be extensively described in a future paper.
 In short, we perform the following steps.
 We start from the assumption that the source of the \lya\ emission can be described by a single, circularly symmetric S\'ersic surface brightness profile.
 The profile is characterised by the S\'ersic index $n$ and by the effective radius $R_e$.
-We ray-trace $2000\times 2000$ light rays through a squared region containing the \lya\ emission (cyan square in Fig.~\ref{simul}, whose size is $\sim 6.2''\times 6.2''$) and propagate them towards the source plane at redshift $z_s=6.629$, accounting for the deflections induced by the lensing cluster\footnote{The LensTool model is published in the HFF lens model format at {\it http://www.fe.infn.it/astro/lensing/}}.
+We ray-trace $2000\times 2000$ light rays through a squared region containing the \lya\ emission (cyan square in Figure.~\ref{simul}, whose size is $\sim 6.2''\times 6.2''$) and propagate them towards the source plane at redshift $z_s=6.629$, accounting for the deflections induced by the lensing cluster.
+In this work, we use the strong lensing model described in \citet{cam17}\footnote{The LensTool model is published in the HFF lens model format at {\it http://www.fe.infn.it/astro/lensing/}}.
 On the source plane, the arrival positions of the light rays are used to sample the brightness distribution of the source, which is then mapped onto the image plane.
 By performing this operation, we reconstruct the lensed image, which is subsequently convolved with a Gaussian PSF with a FWHM of $0.6"$.
 The resulting convolved image is first rebinned at the same resolution of the MUSE image ($0.2''$/pixel) and then compared to the observed \lya\ arclet.
 We use the python package {\tt LMfit} to perform a Non-linear Least Square Minimisation of a cost function defined as the squared difference between the simulated and the observed images.
-This leads us to find the source parameters that best reproduce the arclet.
-As shown in the upper panels of Fig.~\ref{simul}, the source model, despite its simplicity, reproduces very well the observed arclet morphology.
-The residuals of the subtraction of the simulated \lya\ arc from the observed image are indeed consistent with the noise.
+As shown in the upper panels of Figure.~\ref{simul}, the source model, despite its simplicity, reproduces very well the observed arclet morphology.
+The two parameters $n$ and $R_e$ are quite degenerate.
+For a S\'ersic index in the range $n=1-4$, the best fit effectitve radius $R_e$ varies between $0.012''-0.027''$.
+The best fit solution corresponds to $n=3.66$ and $R_e=0.026''$.
+The latest is equivalent to 140 pc on the source plane.
+In all cases, the model suggests that the \lya\ emitting region partially overlaps with the caustic, meaning that only part of the source is reproduced twice in the arclet.